parsiya/parsiya.net/content/page/CheatSheet.markdown

 - Cheatsheet
 ---

-Often, I need to do something that I have done many times in the past but I have forgotten how to do it.
-This is a page to complement [my clone at parsiya.io](https://parsiya.io) and give me a simple repository of how-tos I can access online.
+You will find those commands and tips that I need from time to time (and usually forget when I need them).
+This is a page to complement [my clone at parsiya.io](https://parsiya.io) and gives me a simple repository of how-tos I can access online.

-In this page you may find those commands and tips that I need from time to time (and usually forget when I need them).
 Look at the table of contents below or `ctrl+f` and search for keywords.

 {{< toc >}}